saraachour/stanford-cs104.github.io/src/routes/assignments/assign7/+page.svelte.md

 Now you'll want to send us a spoofed email from `cs45-admin@stanford.edu`.
 You'll want to repeat the steps in Exercise 2 and send the email to `cs45-win2223-staff@mailman.stanford.edu`.

+In order to confirm that your email gets successfully delivered, we recommend BCCing yourself on the email.
+In order to do that, you will want to add an additional recipient using `RCPT TO:`.
+In other words, you should repeat Step 3 from above twice.
+The first time, you should add the recipient as `cs45-win2223-staff@mailman.stanford.edu` and the second time you should add the recipient as your own email address.
+You can set the `To:` header to just be `cs45-win2223-staff@mailman.stanford.edu`.

 Make sure to include your SUNet somewhere in the message body as this is how you will get credit for this part of the assignment.

 ## Part II: Generate SSH Key to Sign A File (1.5 points)